vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 # Creating Test VMs
-Here we demonstrate how to quickly create a set of identical VMs for testing.
+Here we demonstrate how to quickly create a set of identical VMs for testing.<br>
 For a more verbose procedure, visit Myles Gray’s blog: https://blah.cloud/infrastructure/using-cloud-init-for-vm-templating-on-vsphere